 When you are choosing accessories to go with your funeral attire, take the weather and the appearance of the accessories into account.
 If it is warm outside, you may consider bringing a pair of sunglasses with you to protect your eyes from the sun.
 If it is cold, you will want to wear gloves, scarves, or a nice overcoat to keep you warm.
 If rain is in the weather forecast, bring a black umbrella with you to keep yourself dry.

 Watches are also a good accessory and can also help you keep track of time in the middle of the service.
 Hats may not always be needed, but a black or gray fedora would complement your outfit if you choose to wear one.
-If you want to place a pocket square into your suit as an accessory, be sure to avoid bright and flashy colors unless otherwise specified.
+If you want to place a pocket square into your dark suit as an accessory, be sure to avoid bright and flashy colors and learn how to fold a pocket square conservatively, unless otherwise specified.

-The general rule of any funeral attire is to avoid anything that is too flashy.
-The only exception would be if the family of the deceased specifically requests a certain color scheme either in your clothes or your accessories.
+The general rule of choosing funeral attire is to avoid anything that is too flashy.
+The only exception would be if the deceased's family specifically requests a certain color scheme either in your funeral clothes or your accessories.

-Clothes such as jeans, normal t-shirts, shorts, or khakis should be left in the closet or inside of your vehicle to change somewhere else once the service has ended.
-Avoid embellished pants, graphic tees, tank tops, and cargo shorts as well.
-You may think that casual clothes can be completed with a good blazer or a nice button-down shirt, but casual clothes will never have a place to belong during a funeral service.
+Clothes such as jeans, normal t-shirts, shorts, chino pants or khakis should be left in the closet or inside of your vehicle to change somewhere else once the service has ended.
+Avoid embellished pants, graphic tees, tank tops, polo shirts, and cargo shorts as well.
+You may think that casual clothes can be completed with a good blazer or a nice button-down shirt, but casual clothes like jeans will never have a place to belong during a funeral service.

 Along with clothing, casual accessories should also be avoided at all costs.
 Baseball caps and beanies should not be worn to a funeral service at all, along with most other types of hats.
 If it is too cold, however, some families may allow their guests to wear a beanie but they should be removed if they are holding an inside funeral.

 No type of casual attire will ever be appropriate for funerals.
 They also would not even be appropriate to wear to memorials or a celebration of life.
-They will be a distraction to the other guests and would not make a good impression upon the family of the deceased.
+They will be a distraction to the other guests and would not make a good impression upon the deceased's family.

-Colorful blazers, ties, or other forms of clothing set the correct mood for a wedding, but they most definitely do not do the same for a funeral service.
-You should typically avoid any type of bright and colorful clothing when selecting an outfit for a funeral.
+Colorful blazers, polo shirts, ties, or other forms of clothing set the correct mood for a wedding, but they most definitely do not do the same for a funeral service.
+You should typically avoid bright colours and noisy clothing when selecting a funeral outfit for men.
 One exception to this rule is that the family may sometimes request their guests to wear a certain significant color somewhere on their person in order to honor the deceased.
 Otherwise, stick to darker, more muted color schemes for your outfit.